BharathRam125/CTF-writeups/0xl4ugh-ctf-2024/README.md

   - The query parameter `prefer` determines the theme (`light` or `dark`) for the interface which can be exploited to bypass admin by manipulating the query parameters to set the username as `admin`.

-  -The `/gists` route does not properly validate user session when redirect redirect through .
+  - The `/gists` route does not properly validate user session when redirect redirect through .
 Anyone with the correct parameters can access the gists without being the admin.

 `?prefer=dark&username=admin&redirect=/gists`
-This will bypass the authentication check and load the gists page as the admin user.
+ - This will bypass the authentication check and load the gists page as the admin user.
 ---

 ### 2. **Server-Side Template Injection (SSTI)**